Aviator-ke/aviator-ke/README.md

 This will let you walk away with one definite small win and one potential big win.
 Pay attention to the risks, though, as they are still substantial.
 Use this strategy only if you are prepared to lose some money.

-If you aren’t, consider trying the Aviator demo version: it is just as fun, but it comes with zero risks.
+If you aren’t, consider trying the **[Aviator Demo](https://aviator.me.ke)** version: it is just as fun, but it comes with zero risks.